-30 June 2022 cents 30 June 2021 cents 2.5 Earnings per share Basic earnings per share from continuing operations 30.34 39.18 Diluted earnings per share from continuing operations 30.34 39.18
+30 June 2022 30 June 2021 cents cents Basic earnings per share from continuing operations 30.34 39.18 Diluted earnings per share from continuing operations 30.34 39.18

 Earnings per share accounting policy

 Basic earnings per share is calculated by dividing the Group's profit attributable to ordinary equity holders by the weighted average number of ordinary shares outstanding during the financial year.
 Diluted earnings per share is calculated by dividing the Group's profit attributable to ordinary equity holders by the weighted average number of ordinary shares that would be issued on the exchange of all the dilutive potential ordinary shares into ordinary shares.